An intrinsic kinematic relation $\boldsymbol{c=\frac{c_{0}}{H_{0}}\,\dot{a}}\,$ inferred from Type Ia supernovae

+The VSL--EdS model, $\left\{ a\propto t^{\,2/3}\right.$, $\left.c\propto a^{-1/2}\right\} $, was investigated in Refs.\ \citep{VSL2024-Pantheon}.
+This model arises from a scale-invariant gravitational action in which matter couples non-minimally to gravity through a dilaton field, without introducing a dark-energy term \citep{VSL2024-dilaton,VSL2024-HiggsDilaton}.
+Remarkably, the Pantheon Catalog favors this model over flat $\Lambda$CDM, with $\chi_{\text{\ensuremath{\Lambda}CDM}}^{2}-\chi_{\text{VSL-EdS}}^{2}=2.8$.
+Since both models have two free parameters, this corresponds approximately to the 68\% confidence level.\vs

+The best-fit VSL--EdS model also yields $\delta=0.069$, corresponding to $F(z)\rightarrow0.931$ at high redshift.
+As discussed in Ref. \citep{VSL2024-Pantheon}, this value produces approximately a 7\% reduction in the inferred Hubble parameter at $z\gg1$, thereby potentially alleviating the Hubble tension.
+Moreover, the corresponding value $H_{0}=47.22$ km/s/Mpc is in striking agreement with the value $H_{0}\approx46$ km/s/Mpc obtained by Blanchard, Douspis, Rowan-Robinson, and Sarkar from their CMB fit within the EdS cosmology, likewise without invoking dark energy \citep{BDRS-2003}.\vs\vs

-\textbf{\emph{Corollary 1: Posterior conformity of data to the identity $\boldsymbol{(1+\zeta)\,\mu=1}$}}---Remarkably, Figure \ref{fig:mu-zeta} exhibits a strong degeneracy along the locus $(1+\zeta)\,\mu=1$, represented by the dotted yellow line in the $\{\mu,\zeta\}$ plane.
-There is no \emph{a priori}{} theoretical reason for the Pantheon data to obey this identity, which is equivalent to requiring that $\eta\!=\!1$ and $\gamma\!=\!1$.
-Thus, this \emph{posterior}{} conformity is an \emph{empirical fact}.
-Furthermore, we have verified that along the locus, for $0\leqslant\zeta\lesssim8$, the VSL power-law cosmology outperforms the $\Lambda$CDM model in terms of $\chi^{2}$.\vs
+\textbf{\emph{Discussion 1: Posterior alignment with the identity $\boldsymbol{(1+\zeta)\,\mu=1}$}}---Remarkably, Fig. \ref{fig:mu-zeta} exhibits a strong degeneracy along the locus $(1+\zeta)\,\mu=1$, represented by the dotted yellow line in the $\left\{ \mu,\,\zeta\right\} $ plane.
+There is no \emph{a priori} theoretical reason for the Pantheon data to obey this identity, which is equivalent to requiring that $\eta\!=\!1$ (or $\gamma\!=\!1$).
+Thus, this \emph{posterior} alignment is an \emph{empirical fact}.
+Furthermore, we find that along the locus, for $0\leqslant\zeta\lesssim8$, the VSL power-law cosmology outperforms the $\Lambda$CDM model in terms of $\chi^{2}$.\vs